Don-java/FWC-s-Quiz/Readme.md

 ✅ **Interactive UI** – Built with HTML, CSS, and JavaScript for a smooth and enjoyable experience.
 ✅ **Instant Feedback** – Get immediate results on your answers with scores displayed at the end.
 ✅ **User-Friendly Design** – Simple, responsive, and mobile-friendly interface.
 ✅ **Educational Purpose** – Learn important details about the church, its vision, values, and leadership.
+✅ **Mobile & Web Compatibility** – Works seamlessly on both mobile devices and web browsers.

 ---